 Tokyo’s old observation tower, the Tokyo Tower, is an iconic attraction, although the higher Skytree has supplanted it as a tourist destination.
-According to allcitypopulation, the largest cities of Japan include Tokyo, Kyoto and Nara.
+The largest cities of Japan include Tokyo, Kyoto and Nara.

 In the central Japanese capital of Tokyo, Honshu Island, there is plenty to do for more vacations.
 About 13 million people live in the Tokyo metropolitan area.

 In a city of millions, one can easily lose oneself among the entertainment.
 The lively city life is surrounded by large shopping malls, varied restaurants and special evening activities such as karaoke bars, crowded nightclubs and cozy mini bars.